Previous dayFebruary 9, 2026Next day

 -0.4 km---✓ ReviewedUSGS →

-A magnitude 2.1 earthquake was recorded 9 km S of Princeton, Canada on February 9, 2026 at 18:17 UTC.
+On February 9, 2026 at 18:17 UTC, a magnitude 2.1 earthquake struck 9 km S of Princeton, Canada.
 At a depth of just -0.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 49.376°, -120.502°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 49.376°N, -120.502°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-09